FlowFuse/website/src/blog/2023/07/how-to-deploy-a-basic-opc-ua-server-in-node-red.md

 If we go to `Views`, we can see the custom hierarchy defined in the example server, which divides the data by Digital-Ins and Digital-Outs.

 ![OPC Client View](./images/opc-ua-1/opc-client-view.png)
-# Summary
+## Summary

-In this article we compare OPC-UA to traditional fieldbus protocols, explain the importance of the OPC UA Information Model to understand how data is modeled in the address space of an OPC Server, and then walk through and deploy an example compact OPC-UA Server flow.
+In this article, we compare OPC-UA to traditional fieldbus protocols, explain the importance of the OPC UA Information Model to understand how data is modeled in the address space of an OPC Server, and then walk through and deploy an example compact OPC-UA Server flow.

 In our next article, we will build a custom OPC-UA Server in Node-RED with data pulled from an Allen Bradley PLC over Ethernet/IP, using the PLC data to develop a OPC UA Information Model programmed in the OPC server address space.